tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 ### SequenceManagerBehavior

-Now we are down in our actor, which uses utility classes to carry out operations.
+Now we are down in our actor ([SequenceManagerBehavior]($github.base_url$/esw-sm/esw-sm-impl/src/main/scala/esw/sm/impl/core/SequenceManagerBehavior.scala)), which uses utility classes to carry out operations.
 For this operation, it requires the **SequencerUtil** class, which is again created by the wiring and passed into the constructor of the behavior.
 Here is a snippet of handling our message:

 ```scala
 private def idle(self: SelfRef): SMBehavior =